isRodgef/django_rest_api/README.md

   There is an exmaple postman (in the postman folder) collection one for each route.

-  Code explantion can be found at
+  Code explantion can be found at Code.md

+  and

-  and Scaling docs can be found at Scale.md code implementation doc can be found at Code.md
+  Scaling docs can be found at Scale.md